UNOFFICIAL OUT OF SERVICE LIST JUNE 2021

 27 - Was wreck damaged at Fluker, Louisiana.
 Stored NOL for 2020.
 Had moved NOL-CHI-NOL as second unit in March.
 Appears to be able to run solo in Aril.

 58/73 - Encountered a dumptruck in March on train 11 at Oakland, California.
 Still in California as of the end of the month.
+Moved back to Chicago with obvious battle scars on train 6 of May 18, 2021.

 63 - On Train 58-31, struck by a vehicle at Vernon, Mississippi.
 Evidently back out of Chicago February 7 on train 50 (to Washington?).